UnstableDesign/PrototypingSmartTextiles/structure/cordage.md

 # Twisted Cordage
 Cordage is defined as "Cord or ropes collectively or in mass."
-(Oxford English Dictionary) unlike [braided](braid.md) rope
+(Oxford English Dictionary) Unlike [braided](braid.md) rope